Chapter 13.20

 (h) “Reusable bag” means either a bag made of cloth or machine washable fabric that has handles, or a durable plastic bag with handles that is at least 2.25 mil thick and is specifically designed and manufactured for multiple reuse.

 (i) “Single-use carry-out bag” means a bag other than a reusable bag provided at the check stand, cash register, point of sale or other point of departure for the purpose of transporting food or merchandise out of the establishment.
-“Single-use carry-out bags” do not include bags without handles provided to the customer: (1) to transport produce, prepared food, bulk food or meat from a produce, deli, bulk food or meat department within a store to the point of sale; (2) to hold prescription medication dispensed from a pharmacy; (3) to segregate food or merchandise that could damage or contaminate other food or merchandise when placed together in a reusable bag or recycled paper bag; (4) to protect clothing or garments after cleaning; or (5) to place personal items for the purpose of security requirements.
+“Single-use carry-out bags” does not include bags without handles provided to the customer: (1) to transport produce, prepared food, bulk food or meat from a produce, deli, bulk food or meat department within a store to the point of sale; (2) to hold prescription medication dispensed from a pharmacy; (3) to segregate food or merchandise that could damage or contaminate other food or merchandise when placed together in a reusable bag or recycled paper bag; (4) to protect clothing or garments after cleaning; or (5) to place personal items for the purpose of security requirements.
 (Ord.
-1930 § 4, 9-23-14).
+2072 § 1, 10-22-24).

-13.20.200 Single-use carry-out bags prohibited.
+13.20.260 Single-use carry-out bags prohibited.

-(a) No retail establishment shall provide a single-use carry-out bag to a customer, at the check stand, cash register, point of sale or other point of departure for the purpose of transporting food or merchandise out of the establishment effective December 1, 2014.
+(a) No retail establishment shall provide a single-use carry-out bag to a customer at the check stand, cash register, point of sale or other point of departure for the purpose of transporting food or merchandise out of the establishment effective December 1, 2014.

 (b) On or before December 1, 2014, a retail establishment may make available for sale to a customer a recycled paper bag or a reusable bag for a minimum charge of ten cents ($0.10).